marcus-k/vscode-idl/README.md

 * Function/procedure/variable completion for user defined routines in workspaces and opened files

-* Hover help for core ENVI and IDL routines, includng links to the official documentation
+* Hover help for core ENVI and IDL routines, including links to the official documentation

 * Go-to definition for functions, procedures, and methods from user defined routines